-Historically, the Company has entered into FT Share private placements to fund exploration activities, with the most recent FT Share private placement being in March 2022 and December 2022.
+Historically, the Company has issued FT Shares and Charity FT Shares to fund exploration activities, with the most recent Charity FT Share financing occurring in September 2024.
 Canadian tax rules normally require the Company to have spent flow-through funds on "Canadian exploration expenses" (as defined in the Tax Act by the end of the calendar year following the year in which they were raised.
-This gives the Company until December 31, 2023 to spend any amounts raised during calendar 2022 on Canadian exploration expenses.
+This gives the Company until December 31, 2025 to spend any amounts raised during calendar 2024 on Canadian exploration expenses.

-While the Company intends to satisfy its expenditure commitments related to the March Offering and December Offering, there can be no assurance that it will do so.
-If the Company does not renounce to the purchasers of the FT Shares, effective on or before December 31 of the year following the March Offering and December Offering, Canadian exploration expenses in an amount equal to the aggregate purchase price paid by such purchasers for the Flow-Through Shares, or if there is a reduction in such amount renounced pursuant to the provisions of the Tax Act, the Company shall indemnify the purchaser for an amount equal to the amount of any tax payable or that may become payable under the Tax Act (and under any corresponding provincial legislation) by the purchaser as a consequence of such failure or reduction; however, there is no guarantee that the Company will have the financial resources required to satisfy such indemnity.
+While the Company intends to satisfy its expenditure commitments related to the March 2024 Offering and the September 2024 Offering, there can be no assurance that it will do so.
+If the Company does not renounce to the purchasers of the Charity FT Shares, effective on or before December 31 of the year following the September 2024 Offering and the March 2024 Offering, Canadian exploration expenses in an amount equal to the aggregate purchase price paid by such purchasers for the Charity FT Shares, or if there is a reduction in such amount renounced pursuant to the provisions of the Tax Act, the Company shall indemnify the purchaser for an amount equal to the amount of any tax payable or that may become payable under the Tax Act (and under any corresponding provincial legislation) by the purchaser as a consequence of such failure or reduction; however, there is no guarantee that the Company will have the financial resources required to satisfy such indemnity.